akhud78/yolov5-npu/README.md

 ## YoloV5 for RK3566/68/88 NPU (Rock 5, Orange Pi 5, Radxa Zero 3)

-Special made for the NPU, see [Q-engineering deep learning examples](https://qengineering.eu/deep-learning-examples-on-raspberry-32-64-os.html)

 ------------

 ## Model performance benchmark (FPS)

-All models, with C++ examples can be found on the SD images.<br><br>

 All models are quantized to **int8**, unless otherwise noted.<br>